axm2/axm2/README.md

 ### Hi there 👋

-#### I'm a recent grad looking for a job in software development and/or data science.

 <!--
 **axm2/axm2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.